spatie/laravel-tags/README.md

 ### Using translations

 The tag model is translatable.
 Behind the scenes [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable) is used.
-You can use any model provided by that package.
+You can use any method provided by that package.

 ```php
 $tag = Tag::findOrCreate('my tag');